Vitamin B12 Deficiency Signs

 Because the original source of B12 in nature is bacteria, some nutritional sources confuse the issue by maintaining that beneficial B12 is synthesized by gut flora in the colon of humans.

-While this may be true, the B12 that is produced this way is not in a usable form as very little if any of this B12 is able to be absorbed across the walls of the large intestine or colon.
-The reason is that the bacteria produced B12 in the gut is not attached to the “intrinsic factor” (IF), a special protein that is secreted in the stomach.
+While this may be true, the B12 that is produced this way is not in a usable form.
+The body is able to absorb very little if any bacteria-produced B12 across the walls of the large intestine or colon.

 B12 must attach to an intrinsic factor protein to be absorbed effectively.
-This happens when B12 that is consumed binds with the intrinsic factor that has been broken down by pancreatic enzymes in the small intestine.
-The tightly bound B12-intrinsic factor complex then moves through the gut to the Ileum or lower portion of the small intestine and attaches to cell receptors for absorption.
+This happens when B12 binds with the intrinsic factor that has been broken down by pancreatic enzymes in the small intestine.

-B12 Not Available in ANY Plant Foods
+B12 in Plant Foods

-Contrary to claims by the vegan community, usable B12 is not available in algae like spirulina or tempeh (a fermented soy product).
 The B12 found in these foods is similar to true B12 but not exactly the same thing.
-The B12 in brewers yeast also called nutritional yeast, is due to factory fortification.
-In other words, it is a synthetic source and not naturally occurring in the food.
+The B12 in brewer’s yeast also called nutritional yeast, is due to factory fortification.
+In other words, it is a synthetic source and not naturally occurring.

 Even worse, these B12 imposters can actually inhibit the absorption of true vitamin B12 as the result of a competitive situation in the digestive system.
 This puts those that avoid animal foods at an even greater risk for deficiency!